Pack like Brellie!

 Daytime and nighttime temperatures can vary considerably.

-Brellie's 12-step ritual for packing
+Brellie's 12-step ritual for packing!

-Use the MyGoz2 Packing List.
+Use the MyGoz2 Packing List as a guide.

 Clear a large table so that you can line up everything you need all in one place.

--1 is for 1 bag per person.
+-1 is the limit of 1 bag per person.

-Pack a carry-on toiletries bag.
+Pack a comprehensive carry-on toiletries bag.